musictheory/Nyx/README.md

 ```

-#### prop Observers
+#### Property Observers

-In our internal UI frameworks, it's very common to call `setNeedsDisplay()` or `setNeedsLayout()` in response to a property change.
+In our internal UI frameworks, it's common to call `setNeedsDisplay()` or `setNeedsLayout()` in response to a property change.
 For example, our Button class needs a redraw when the corner radius changes:

 ```typescript
 class Button extends View {